lbr77/lbr77/AWESOME-STARS.md

 - [ShadowWhisperer/Remove-Edge-Chromium](https://github.com/ShadowWhisperer/Remove-Edge-Chromium) - Uninstall Microsoft Edge silently, through an executable or batch script.
 - [sharoue/chinawareblock](https://github.com/sharoue/chinawareblock) - 国产流氓、娱乐软件和不受欢迎的软件屏蔽工具
-- [Atlas-OS/Atlas](https://github.com/Atlas-OS/Atlas) - 🚀 An open-source modification of Windows 10, designed to optimize performance, and latency.
+- [Atlas-OS/Atlas](https://github.com/Atlas-OS/Atlas) - 🚀 An open-source modification of Windows 10, designed to optimize performance and latency.
 - [massgravel/Microsoft-Activation-Scripts](https://github.com/massgravel/Microsoft-Activation-Scripts) - A Windows and Office activator using HWID / KMS38 / Online KMS activation methods, with a focus on open-source code and fewer antivirus detections.
 - [lxgw/LxgwWenKai](https://github.com/lxgw/LxgwWenKai) - An open-source Chinese font derived from Fontworks' Klee One. 一款开源中文字体，基于 FONTWORKS 出品字体 Klee One 衍生。
 - [voletro/wsa-toolbox](https://github.com/voletro/wsa-toolbox) - A Windows 11 application to easily install and use the Windows Subsystem For Android™ package on your computer.